Longing for an exotic getaway?

 With a Vegas-esque strip stretching from Pigeon Forge to Gatlinburg, there is something for everyone – boutiques, restaurants, arcades, entertaining shows and more!

-If you’re looking for some cultural immersion, try the Tennessee Heritage Arts & Crafts Trail.
-This historic 8- mile loop was first started in the early 1900’s as a way to showcase the largest community of artists in the U.S. Goods for purchase include:
+If you’re looking for some cultural immersion, try the Tennessee Heritage Arts & Crafts Trail– known locally as The Glades.
+This historic 8- mile loop was first started in the early 1900’s as a way to showcase the largest community of artists in the United States.
+Goods for purchase include:

 - stained glass